 I had an iron-clad alibi.
 I was recovering from hernia surgery in the Macon Hospital.
 Excruciating.
 Hopeless to hold anything heavier than my chauffeur's hand.
-(Counts off on fingers.)
 Preposterous!
-That I should get up out of my sick bed?
+(Counts off on fingers:) That I should get up out of my sick bed?
 Return to my estate in Shirley Hills?
 Punt kick the poodle into the basement?
 (Kicks.)
 Throttle my wife?
 Fix a snack in the kitchen?
 Return to the hospital?
 And snuggle under covers before the nurses' shift change?
 You do the math.
 (Flitters fingers.)
 Impossible!

 Without the able assistance of my chauffeur.
 (Checks pocketwatch.
 Turns, looks for him.
 Back to visitors.)
 Technical adviser, really.
 He'd served time for killing his own wife.
 A real go-to sorta fellow.
 Now, where is that man?
 (Cranes neck searching.
 Sneers.)
 I know what you're thinking.
 "Chester kicked a poodle."
 Fifi was fine.
 "Yap, yap, yap."
 (Dog barks with fingers.)
 "Polly wants a cracker.
 BRAA!"
 (Flaps arms as wings.)
 "I want to go to Miami.
 You never take me to Miami."
-(Telephone hands.)
+(Spoken into telephone hand.)
 It's a wonder I didn't snap long before!
 (Gasps.)
 But, I didn't snap!
 I walked!
 I was a free man!

 To think, the fiends even put my own mother under oath.
 (Pause.)
 She testified against me.
 Said I was mean.
 And beat my wife!
 (Indignation.)

 (Lip quivers.)
 Mommy?
 (Belligerence morphs into infantilism, sucks thumb.
 Eyes every visitor with thumb in mouth.)